bobbingwide/thisis/readme.txt

 - sb-breadcrumbs-block
 - Yoast SEO

-The following plugins are also used during development:
+The following plugins are also used during development and cloning to the live site.
 - oik-bwtrace
 - oik-clone
 - oik-types
 - oik-patterns
+- oik-css

 == Copyright ==
 (C) Copyright Herb Miller, Bobbing Wide 2021